interledger/rfcs/0035-spsp-invoices/0035-spsp-invoices.md

 The SPSP Client begins sending ILP packets using the STREAM protocol to complete the Invoice.
   1. The SPSP Client will adjust their `sendMax` to reflect the amount they're willing to send.
-      * `sendMax` SHOULD be derived from the Invoice.
+      * `sendMax` SHOULD be derived from the Invoice, i.e., `sendMax` SHOULD be equal to `push.invoice.amount - push.balance`, converted to the SPSP Client's operating asset, taking exchange rate fluctuations into account.
   2. The SPSP Server will adjust their `receiveMax` to reflect the amount they're willing to receive.
-      * `receiveMax` SHOULD be derived from the Invoice.
+      * `receiveMax` SHOULD be derived from the Invoice, i.e., `sendMax` SHOULD be equal to `push.invoice.amount - push.balance`, converted to the SPSP Server's operating asset, taking exchange rate fluctuations into account.
   3. The SPSP Client's and Server's [STREAM Modules](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md#Definitions) will move as much value as possible while staying inside these bounds.
   4. If the SPSP Client reaches their `sendMax`, they end the stream and the connection.
 If the SPSP Server reaches their `receiveMax`, they will end the stream and the connection.
+Furthermore, when the SPSP Server has received enough value to fully pay the invoice, it ends the stream and the connection.

 The STREAM parameters - `sendMax` and `receiveMax` - are defined in [STREAM's frame encoding](../0029-stream/0029-stream.md#53-frames).